July 27 – August 7

 Russian politics might seem a riddle for many observers.
 However, this course sheds the light on different aspects of Russian politics and policy!

-This is a broad introductory course to Russian politics but it gives a good general understanding of how Russia really works.
-The course shall constantly bring us back to how Russian politics interacts with Russian society and economy but by its end students will get a firm grasp of how this triangle works.
+This is a broad introductory course to Russian politics but it gives a good general understanding of how Russia works.
+The course shall constantly bring us back to how Russian politics interacts with Russian society and economy, and by the end of the course students should get a firm grasp of how this triangle works.
 To achieve that, the course offers a reasonably vast reading of scholarly articles seasoned with ongoing political commentary and media reports.
 There are no strict prerequisites for the course, though some prior training in social sciences would make it a more rewarding experience.

 The course is taught by Ivan Grigoriev, Associate Professor, Department of Political Science, HSE.